 How long can food last in a freezer without power?
 The experts at the FDA say approximately 48 hours.

 The key here is that the more often you open and close the doors, the shorter the amount of time optimal temperatures can be held.
 If it seems like the power will be out for a while, make plans to consume or discard what you can.

 Remember this isn't the time to longingly gaze into the refrigerator and with the power out, you'll want to have a light source nearby so you can get what you need quickly and keep the door closed as much as possible.

 Time can feel like it's passing very slowly when the power goes out.
 It may seem silly, but including a deck of cards, paper and crayons, or other activities that don't require electricity in your emergency kit can really help reduce the stress of a power outage, particularly if you have little ones.

 You'd be surprised what special memories you can make together as a family once you've made sure your family is safe and secure.

 What do you usually do when the power goes out?
 We'd love to hear from our community of preparedness sharing more tips and recommendations to staying safe when the power goes out.
 Follow us on Facebook or Instagram and drop us a note!

-Check out our most popular supplies, and don't forget that orders over $30 qualify for a FREE Gift!
+Check out our most popular supplies, and don't forget that orders over $99 ship FREE!